-Whether you are looking to buy or sell a home, or you are considering a career in real estate, you are not alone if you find yourself wondering what the difference is between a real estate salesperson and a real estate broker.
+Whether you are looking to buy or sell a home, or you are considering a career in real estate, you are not alone if you find yourself wondering what the difference is between an agent and a real estate broker.
 While these two terms are often used interchangeably by people outside of the industry, and there are similarities between the two, a salesperson and a broker serve different roles within the industry.

 Though real estate agents and brokers are both specialists trained to help clients buy, sell, or rent a property, brokers typically serve in more senior positions and are required to have additional experience and training.
 To help you better understand the inner workings of the real estate world, here is a quick overview of the similarities and differences between a real estate agent and a broker.

-A real estate salesperson is an individual who is responsible for connecting buyers and sellers in order to help people buy or sell housing or other forms of real estate.
+An agent is an individual who is responsible for connecting buyers and sellers in order to help people buy or sell housing or other forms of real estate.
 They can represent either the buyer, the seller, or both, but their key function is to help facilitate real estate transactions, and they are paid a commission for their work.
 Real estate salespeople must complete certain licensing requirements and pass a real estate exam in their state before they are allowed to represent clients.
-Once they pass their exam, a real estate salesperson works under a brokerage, as they cannot work independently.
+Once they pass their exam, an agent works under a brokerage, as they cannot work independently.

-As previously mentioned, a real estate salesperson must become licensed before they are allowed to work with clients.
+As previously mentioned, an agent must become licensed before they are allowed to work with clients.
 However, the exact licensing requirements to become a real estate agent can vary wildly from one state to the next.
-For instance, while Virginia requires real estate salespeople to take 60 hours of pre-licensing coursework, California requires 135 hours of coursework before an aspiring real estate salesperson can take their written exam.
-While the requirements to become a real estate salesperson can vary greatly from one jurisdiction to the next, one must generally meet the following requirements in order to be a practicing real estate agent.
+For instance, while Nevada requires real estate salespeople to take 120 hours of pre-licensing coursework, California requires 135 hours of coursework before an aspiring agent can take their written exam.
+While the requirements to become an agent can vary greatly from one jurisdiction to the next, one must generally meet the following requirements in order to be a practicing real estate agent.

 A real estate agent must:

-Once a real estate salesperson has passed their licensing exams and has been hired by a brokerage, they can start representing clients.
-The primary function of a real estate salesperson is to facilitate the sale of real estate and real property.
+Once an agent has passed their licensing exams and has been hired by a brokerage, they can start representing clients.
+The primary function of an agent is to facilitate the sale of real estate and real property.
 They are responsible for carrying offers and counteroffers between parties during a sale, and they are also responsible for negotiating with the other party’s agent on behalf of their client to get them a fair deal.
-Once an agreement for a sale has been reached, a real estate salesperson will guide their clients through the process of finalizing the sale by helping them to fill out paperwork and navigate the closing of the sale.
+Once an agreement for a sale has been reached, an agent will guide their clients through the process of finalizing the sale by helping them to fill out paperwork and navigate the closing of the sale.

 An agent who represents a buyer is referred to as a buyer’s agent.
 In addition to the duties mentioned above, a buyer’s agent helps prospective homebuyers create a wishlist of what they want in a property.
 They will then research properties in their client’s desired price point and compile a list of potential properties to show them.
 Once a buyer finds a property that they are interested in, their agent submits an offer on their behalf and will negotiate a deal both parties agree upon.
 When the sale is being finalized, a buyer’s agent is there to help guide them through the final requirements of the sale and to help arrange appraisals and inspections.